In the guide

-Authorisation certificates will be issued in Great Britain by the Animal and Plant Health Agency (APHA) and more information on welfare during transportation is available on the GOV.UK website.
+Authorisation certificates will be issued in GB by the Animal and Plant Health Agency (APHA) and more information on welfare during transportation is available on the GOV.UK website.

 Anyone requiring an authorisation will need to submit an application.
-Anyone completing the application form should read the notes on the form.
-They explain what information is required in each section.
+Anyone completing the application form should read the notes on the form, which explains what information is required in each section.

-It is important to note that authorisations last for five years, unless revoked by the Secretary of State due to infringements of the legislation.
+It is important to note that authorisations last for five years, unless revoked due to infringements of the legislation.
 Transporters need to re-apply every five years as there are no automatic renewals.Back to top

 How to apply

-Application forms for both type 1 and type 2 journey authorisations are available on the GOV.UK website (scroll down to 'Transporter authorisation') or in writing to:
+Application forms for both type 1 and type 2 journey authorisations are available on the GOV.UK website or in writing to:

 Welfare in Transport Team, Animal and Plant Health Agency, Centre for International Trade, Eden Bridge House, Lowther Street, Carlisle, CA3 8DX, Tel: 03000 200301 (option 4, then option 3, then option 5), email: email@example.com.Back to top

-Certificate of competence / training of drivers & attendants
+Certificate of competence / training of drivers and attendants

 Farmers, transporters or attendants using road vehicles for transporting farm animals, poultry or horses in connection with an economic activity must have received appropriate training.
-They must also hold a certificate of competence issued by an independent body nominated by the Department for Environment, Food and Rural Affairs (Defra).
-This replaces the requirement for certification by employers or self-assessment of self-employed transporters / farmers.
+They must also hold a certificate of competence issued by an independent body nominated by Defra.

-Details of the independent bodies designated by Defra to undertake assessments for competence and award competence certificates are available on the GOV.UK website (scroll down to 'Vehicle inspection and approval scheme'), which also contains information on training and competence certification.Back to top
+Details of the independent bodies designated by Defra to undertake assessments for competence and award competence certificates are available on the GOV.UK website, which also contains information on training and competence certification.Back to top

 Animal transport certificates